 These vessels are made to fit through the locks and narrow channels of the Panama Canal, a vital international shipping route that connects the Atlantic and Pacific Oceans.

 Normally, Panamax ships can carry between 65,000 and 80,000 deadweight tonnes (DWT) of cargo.
 Some Panamax ships can transport many shipping containers and are also equipped to handle containerized cargo.

 Wrapping It Up

-So now, I expect I’ve covered everything about “types of ships“.
-If you still have any doubts or questions on this topic, you can contact us or ask in the comments.
-If you like this article then please share it with your friends.
+So now, I expect I’ve covered everything about “types of ships. “ If you still have questions about this topic, please contact us or ask in the comments.
+If you like this article, then please share it with your friends.

 Want free PDFs direct to your inbox?
 Then subscribe to our newsletter.